afnanenayet/tiny-c/project/README.md

 ## Development

+### Dependencies

+This project uses Bison and Flex (latest versions of each).
+It has not been designed with yacc or lex, so I can't guarantee whether they will work.

+You can install flex and bison using homebrew or your desired package manager.

+### Build instructions

 This project is set up with `CMake`.
 To build this project, do an out-of-source build.
 I usually use a directory called `build`.